publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1823.md

     (f) __Assisted emergency interstate acquisitions__

         (1) This subsection shall apply only to an acquisition of an insured bank or a holding company by an out-of-State bank  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be followed by “or”. </sup></sup>  savings association or out-of-State holding company for which the Corporation provides assistance under subsection (c) of this section.
+Probably should be followed by “or”. </sup></sup>  savings association or out-of-State holding company for which the Corporation provides assistance under subsection (c).

         (2)